Home

 Your location should be on a level area with good soil drainage.
 Soils with poor drainage will slow-down the compost decomposition.
 It’s not always possible, but areas with filtered shade are preferred.
 Also, avoid windy locations (or protect it from the wind).
 Windy areas can dry out and decrease the compost pile’s temperature.

-Learn to Camouflage your Compost Location
+Learn to Camouflage your Compost

 compost-fenced

-There are zillion different ways to create a compost pile (bin or box, etc.), but it’s a good idea to take a military approach to it and use camouflage.
+There are zillions of different ways to create a compost pile (bin or box, etc.), but it’s a good idea to take a military approach to it and use camouflage.
 You can camouflage using tall flowers, manageable shrubs, a fence or a vine covered trellis.
 Be creative when you integrate your compost into your garden.

 Compost Locations to Avoid

-• Under trees – Locate your compost under trees with caution, because after heavy rains and the tree’s shade, the compost may dry out too slow.
+• Under trees – Locate your compost under trees with caution, because, after heavy rains and the tree’s shade, the compost may dry out too slow.
 The trees roots may send roots into the bottom of the compost searching for nutrients and water.

 • Against permanent wooden structures – Compost will rot any wood in contact with it.
 It’s fine to use wood for the compost pile or to fence it in, as long as you know that you may need to replace it every three to four years.

-• Under house eves or against the house – If the compost is place under roof eves, the compost may not get enough rainfall or it may get to wet due to excessive rain run-off.
+• Under house eves or against the house – If the compost is placed under roof eves, the compost may not get enough rainfall or it may get to wet due to excessive rain run-off.
 Try to place your compost at least 20 feet away from the house.

 Next Step - Once your compost area is in located, you can now select your compost structure.

-Return to the top of Compost Location
+Return to the Top of Compost Location